mrmans0n/smart-adapters/README.md

 Adding to your project
 ----------------------

 **NOTE** The library is in heavy development at this time so it's possible it's still not available in central repositories.
+Also, the API is bound to be changing a lot for the time being.

 You should add this to your dependencies: